-1. Information regarding the recipient, category of eligibility, managed care, recipient restrictions and third-party payers is accessible, for any of the most recent 60 months, through the fFiscal aAgent's Eligibility Verification System (EVS), by phone using the Voice Response Unit (VRU), or by using a swipe card vendor.
-Providers may contact the Fiscal Agent to receive information about enrolling for EVS system access and alternative sources of eligibility verification.

-EVS will identify individuals eligible for full Medicaid, full Medicare, full Medicaid and Medicare coverage, and Qualified Medicare Beneficiary (QMB) coverage.
-Note: Medicaid pays only the deductibles and co-insurance for QMB recipients up to Medicaid allowable amounts.

-2. Eligibility is determined on a month-to-month basis.
+- 1. Information regarding the recipient, category of eligibility, managed care, recipient restrictions and third-party payers is accessible, for any of the most recent 60 months, through the fiscal Fiscal agent's Agent's Eligibility Verification System (EVS), by phone using the Automated Voice Response System Unit (VRUAVRS), or by using a swipe card vendor.
+Providers may contact the Fiscal Agent to receive information about enrolling for EVS system access and alternative sources of eligibility verification. - EVS will identify individuals eligible for full Medicaid, full Medicare, full Medicaid and Medicare coverage, and Qualified Medicare Beneficiary (QMB) coverage.
+Note: Medicaid pays only the deductibles and co-insurance for QMB recipients up to Medicaid allowable amounts. - 2.
+Eligibility is determined on a month to month month-to-month basis.
 Providers must always verify recipient eligibility prior to providing services, as well as the identity of the individual through a driver's license, Social Security card or photo identification.
-Recipients must be prepared to provide sufficient personal identification to providers and shall not allow any individual to use their card to obtain medical services.

-NOTE: Providing services without prior verification of identity is at the risk of the provider.
-Payments for services rendered to an individual who is not eligible due to misidentification of failure to verify eligibility may be subject to recoupment.
+Recipients must be prepared to provide sufficient personal identification to providers and shall not allow any individual to use their card to obtain medical services. - NOTE: Providing services without prior verification of identity is at the risk of the provider.
+Payments for services rendered to an individual who is not eligible due to misidentification of failure to verify eligibility may be subject to recoupment. - 3.
+Newly approved Medicaid recipients may present a Notice of Decision (NOD) from the DWSS as proof of eligibility, prior to the EVS update.

+October 1, 2015 MEDICAID PROGRAM Section 101 Page 3 /

-DRAFT MTL 19/15 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 101 MEDICAID SERVICES MANUAL Subject: OVERVIEW OF PROGRAMS
+DRAFT MTL 19/15OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 101 MEDICAID SERVICES MANUAL Subject: OVERVIEW OF PROGRAMS

-- 3. Newly approved Medicaid recipients may present a Notice of Decision (NOD) from the DWSS as proof of eligibility, prior to the EVS update. - 4.
-Individuals may have more than one active billing number on file at the same time; e.g., a child may be eligible through Child Welfare services and Family Services and have a Welfare case at the same time.
-When this happens, the Division's Provider Support Unit District Office can advise the provider which number to use for billing. - 5.
+- 4. Individuals may have more than one active billing number on file at the same time; e.g., a child may be eligible through Child Welfare services-and Family Services and have a Welfare case at the same time.
+When this happens, the Division's District OfficeProvider Support Unit can advise the provider which number to use for billing. - 5.
 Medicaid and NCU have contracts with Managed Care Organizations (MCOs) to provide medical coverage to eligible categories of individuals in Clark and Washoe County.
 Nevada Medicaid and NCU reimburse managed care providers a capitated monthly rate for each enrollee and cannot reimburse any other provider independently for covered, contracted services.
 Refer to MSM Chapter 3600 for detailed information about the Managed Care program. - 6.
 Recipients enrolled in a Medicaid managed care plan must be sure to seek services only from plan providers.
 Recipients should notify their providers as soon as they become eligible for managed care.
 Refer to MSM Chapter 3600, on Managed Care. - 7.
 In most cases, managed care eligibility begins the first of the month after the date of approval.
 Medicaid prior medical months are covered under Fee-for-Service (FFS).
 Refer to MSM Chapter 3600 for additional information on Managed Care.